 When London won the 2012 Olympic bid ahead of favored Paris in 2005, then Prime Minister Blair arrived ahead of French President Jacques Chirac to massage the message.
+And it worked.

 Likewise, Putin’s presence was considered a decisive element for Russia when Sochi won the right to stage the 2014 Winter Olympics.

 This time, Putin’s name was not on a Fifa-submitted list of five intended speakers for the presentation, but he could still participate instead of Deputy Prime Minister Igor Shuvalov, bid spokesperson Andreas Herren told the Associated Press.

 Putin was due to visit Russia’s westernmost enclave of Kaliningrad on Thursday, which would still allow time for a brief excursion to Zurich.

 There was no such uncertainty over the backers of England’s bid.
 Cameron, Prince William and David Beckham were already in Fifa’s home city on Tuesday.